Bed Bugs on TTC Line 1: What Toronto Riders Need To Know

 Before and During Your Commute:

-• Avoid sitting on fabric subway or bus seats when possible.
+- Look before sitting on fabric subway or bus seats for visible signs of bed bugs.

 After You Get Home:

-• Avoid placing backpacks, purses, or shoes directly on beds, couches, or carpets.
+- Avoid placing backpacks, purses, or shoes directly on beds, couches, or carpets without checking for signs of bed bugs.

 Signs You May Have a Bed Bug Infestation

-If you suspect that you may have come into contact with bed bugs, here are signs to watch for:
+If you suspect that you may have come into contact with bed bugs, here are some signs to look out for:

-• Dark fecal stains on the mattress or box spring
+- Fecal stains on the mattress or box spring.

 If you notice any of these, do not wait.
-The longer you delay, the worse the infestation can become.
+The longer you delay, the worse the infestation becomes.

 What the TTC Bed Bug Incident Teaches Us

-The viral TTC bed bug video isn’t just a viral moment, it’s a real reminder that bed bugs can show up anywhere, even in places we rely on daily.
-Public transit, shared seating, shared living spaces, and high-traffic areas are ideal environments for these pests to travel unnoticed from one person to another.
+The viral TTC bed bug video is an important reminder that bed bugs can show up anywhere, even in places we rely on daily.
+Public transit, shared seating, shared living spaces, and high traffic areas are ideal environments for these pests to travel unnoticed from one person to another.

-But this doesn’t have to lead to panic, it should lead to preparedness.
+But this does not have to lead to panic, it should lead to preparedness.
 The key to avoiding a costly infestation is early detection, expert guidance, and proven treatment.